sphillips8/discoverweekly_spotify/README.md

 # Custom Discover Weekly Playlist
-Adds new tracks from list of playlists to custom Discover Weekly playlist on Spotify
+Adds new tracks from list of playlists to user's playlist on Spotify